 Former law had incorporated a monetary threshold.
 Under that system, if you were hurt in a car accident, you could only recover for your injuries if your medical treatment expenses exceeded either $200 or $1700, depending upon which option you chose.

 Under pressure from the insurance industry, the Legislature imposed an entirely new threshold scheme.
-The public now had the option of selecting the "no threshold" or the "verbal threshold".
+The public now had the option of selecting the "no threshold" or the "verbal threshold" when obtaining auto insurance.
 Under the no threshold, any injury suffered in an auto accident entitled you to make a claim and recover fair value for your injuries.
 The verbal threshold, however, requires you to prove that in the accident you suffered death, dismemberment, significant disfigurement, fracture, loss of a fetus or any other injury, permanent in nature, which has not healed to function normally and will not heal to function normally with further treatment.
 (See NJSA 39:6a-8 for more details.)

 If you made no active choice, as most policy holders did and still do, then the law provided you with a no threshold policy.
 If you actively chose the verbal threshold, you received a slightly lower premium but gave up important rights to sue for your injuries.